CubeJerry/ThamLabQoL/README.md

 ## ProtParam Calculations
-Tired of constantly copypasting sequences into ProtParam and hitting enter, then having to scroll down and then find the number you're looking for?
+Tired of constantly copypasting sequences into ProtParam and hitting enter, then having to scroll down to find the number you're looking for?
 Use the scripts in the ***protparam*** folder.

 Scripts provided for both .csv and fasta files.